Should

 Christian legal groups on campus be able to ban anyone who has sex with someone

-of the same gender?
+of the same gender?: "Washington

 Hastings College of the Law in San Francisco several years ago began requiring